“Play is the highest form of research.” – Albert Einstein

 a person’s best friend.

-Four decades had passed since we become a part of each other’s lives.
+Four decades had passed since we became a part of each other’s lives.
 We never planned it, but it is ONE of the most happiest event anyone can have.

 And since our birthdays are just around the corner.
 I would like to reminisced the things about us.

-- You were born on the 22nd while I was born on the 23rd
+- She was born on the 22nd while I was born on the 23rd

 - We went to the cinema and watched 3 movies consecutively.